Menu

 1. Individuals/centers may only submit one proposal per issue.
 Authors will submit a proposal form that offers detailed information about the scope, audience, duration, occurrence, and significance of the training.

-2. After the Submissions Editor reviews the proposal to determine its general scope and relevance to the journal, proposals will be deidentified and sent to two anonymous reviewers who will assess the proposal using a review guide and offer comments in response.
+2. After the Submissions Editor reviews the proposal to determine its general scope and relevance to the journal, proposals will be deidentified and sent to anonymous reviewers who will assess the proposal using a review guide and offer comments in response.

 3. The editorial team will then assess proposals based on reviewers’ feedback.